 The UGA Department of Dance offers the Bachelor of Arts degree in dance through the Franklin College of Arts and Sciences.
-The program of study is a comprehensive dance curriculum with professional training in contemporary dance and ballet with an emphasis on performance.
-Jazz, ballroom, West African, and tap classes are also offered.
-Coursework in dance explores the technical, stylistic, historical, analytical, cultural, and performative aspects of the art of dance, providing a strong foundation for student to explore, experiment, and develop personal creativity and artistry.
+The program of study is a comprehensive dance curriculum with professional training in contemporary modern dance, ballet, jazz, West African, and Hip-Hop.
+Aerial Dance, ballroom, tap, Pilates, and yoga classes are also offered.
+Coursework in dance explores the technical, stylistic, historical, analytical, cultural, and performative aspects of the art of dance, providing a strong foundation for students to explore, experiment, and develop personal creativity and artistry.
 Students also have the option to earn Teacher Certification in Georgia along with the degree in Dance.
 UGA is the only University System of Georgia school to offer P-12 Certification in Dance.
-The department is attentive to the complexities of the current pandemic and is committed to provide a safe learning and working dance education for students.
+The department is attentive to the complexities of the post-Covid environment and is committed to provide a safe learning and working dance education for students.